-The council continues to meet legal requirement to pay invoices promptly and within specific creditor payment terms, approximately 98% being paid within 30 days.
-The Council attempts to pay local Reasonable Assurance and/or small and medium creditors within ten days of receiving an invoice, as per Government guidance.
-WDBC paid 95% of all undisputed invoices within 30 days for the period April to August 2023, against a target of 97.5%.
+The councils continue to meet their legal requirement to pay invoices promptly and within specific creditor payment terms, approximately 98% being paid within 30 days.
+The Councils attempt to pay Reasonable Assurance local and/or small and medium creditors within ten days of receiving an invoice, as per Government guidance.
+SHDC paid 98% of all undisputed invoices within 30 days or less for the period April to August 2023, against a target of 97.5%.